Everything We Know About Long COVID

 Are there factors that increase your risk of developing long-COVID?

 One of the biggest mysteries of long-COVID is whether someone is more likely to develop it after initial recovery.
-Initial studies by Cell found four potential biologically plausible factors that can increase chances of contracting long-COVID:- High levels of viral RNA in the early stages of infection
+Initial studies by Cell found four potential biologically plausible factors that can increase chances of contracting long-COVID:

 - Presence of certain autoantibodies